bibliodatos/bibliodatos/capstone/insights.md

 ### Key Insights

 Not all local car markets in Oregon are created equal.
 Deschutes and Lane county stand out.
-There is wide disparity between locations so a data driven approach to choosing a target test market is essential.
+There is wide disparity between locations.
+A  data driven approach to choosing a target test market is essential.

 * Factors:
   - Population and car registration growth - [2% to 17%](growth_table.html)